Flashcards

 ResearchWize workflow (PDFs, notes, web pages)

-- Summarize your source: Use the Web Summarizer or PDF Summarizer to create project summaries.
+- Summarize your source: Use the Web Summarizer or PDF Summarizer to create concise project summaries.

-- Auto-generate flashcards: ResearchWize scans your summaries, extracts key terms, and builds flashcards automatically.
+- Auto‑generate flashcards: ResearchWize scans all of your project summaries, extracts key terms and definitions, deduplicates them and builds a single flashcard deck automatically.

-- Export: Download your flashcards as PDF or Word (.DOCX).
+- Export & share: Download your flashcards as PDF or Word (.DOCX) and share with classmates.

 Deck quality checklist